-Hopefully, this article will have given you some inspiration to build your app.
+Hopefully, this article will have given you some inspiration to build an app for iOs devices.
 It can be a long process, but as long as you plan properly, build a great app, and promote it well, your app is sure to be a success.

 If you’d like to build your app now, head over to AppInstitute to get started.
 Good luck with your big idea!